dbelliss/Fruit-Turtle/Builds/Readme.txt

 Smiley Turtle's Fruit Hunt!

 Collect 10 fruits as fast as possible.
 For every dynamite that hits the ground, you need to collect an extra fruit.

+Shoot dynamites in the air to explode them but avoid shooting fruits.

-Arrow keys or AD to move left and right.
+Arrow keys or A D to move left and right.
 Mouse to aim tool.
 Right click to switch tool, left click to use tool.

 Tools: Cannon, Telekinesis

+To reset high scores press the reset button in the lower right-hand side of the menu.

 Art by:
 Eliza Tsang